DAJCOCHRAN/HelloWorldButInSpace/README.md

 ## Client

 The client folder contains a React application.

+[calcBearing](https://github.com/ben-w-martin/HelloWorldButInSpace/blob/main/client/src/calcBearing.js) uses the client location cooridinates and the current coordinates of the ISS to calculate relative direction, or bearing, from the client's current location.

+[calcIsVisible](https://github.com/ben-w-martin/HelloWorldButInSpace/blob/main/client/src/calcIsVisible.js) takes client location and current ISS location and altitude and returns a boolean for whether the ISS is within view from the client's location at that time.

 ### Setup
 Fork and clone this repository.
 Change directories into the client folder